 Spend Analysis: Another Book Review … And This One’s NOT Positive!

 Pandit and Marmanis recently published a book titled Spend Analysis: The Window into Strategic Sourcing that has received a fair amount of praise from prince and pauper alike.
-Since I am currently in the process of co-authoring a text on the subject (now that my first book, The e-Sourcing Handbook [free e-book version], is almost ready to go to press), I figured that I should do proper due diligence, obtain their book, and read it cover to cover.
+Since I am currently in the process of co-authoring a text on the subject (now that my first book, The e-Sourcing Handbook [free e-book version on request], is almost ready to go to press), I figured that I should do proper due diligence, obtain their book, and read it cover to cover.
 I did – and I was disappointed.

 Although the book would have been interesting ten years ago, good seven years ago, and still have some relevance five years ago, today it adds very little insight.
 In fact, the book is filled with fallacies, incorrect definitions, and poor advice.